 Mary's Milton takes great pride in supporting local authors and being involved in a thriving self-publishing network that is continuing to expand across Australia.
 We feature a great range of local and self-published authors instore on a regular basis.
-We also host launches and book events with the author themselves.
-If you are interested in learing about new authors and supporting Australia's unique writing community ask one of our friendly bookworms to show you a selection of our self-published authors.
+We also host launches and book events to help spread the word about local projects.
+If you're interested in learing about new authors and supporting Australia's unique writing community ask one of our friendly bookworms to show you a selection of our self-published authors.

 Enjoy convenient online reading with our eBook Kiosk

 Mary Ryan’s is more than books, music, and coffee….we're convenience!
 We pride ourselves on providing the most up-to-date services, and nothing is more convenient in this busy modern age than eBooks.
 With their affordable pricing and versatility, eBooks are convenience personified for the modern reader.
 And while Mary Ryan’s is proud of our long history of providing readers with quality traditional books, we are excited to be looking to the future of reading — a future we look forward to sharing with our valued community of readers.

 And remember, here at Milton we host a fully licensed Australia Post Office, so you can also enjoy the convenience of taking care of all your postage needs or even just paying your bills next time you visit us!